Medical Negligence Solicitors in Sheffield

 With years of experience successfully managing compensation claims, The Medical Negligence Experts are trusted lawyers in Sheffield, supporting and guiding clients through every step of the claims process so they feel confident and are kept informed.

 Medical negligence is the failure of a health care provider to deliver an acceptable standard of care.
-When that failing causes injury or illness, then you may be entitled to claim compensation for pain and suffering.
+When that failure causes injury or illness, then you may be entitled to claim compensation for pain and suffering.
 In the cases of fatal negligence, the claim will include the psychological stress of losing a loved one and any financial implications this may have, especially if they were a main income earner in the household.

 There are two key criteria which need to be met for a claim to be valid: